 c.
 Any non-academic misconduct that resulted in suspension where a potential threat to the campus community exists (including but not limited to illegal drug distribution, endangering or harming any person, or jeopardizing the safety of any person) may be released to third parties for five years after sanction completion.
 In instances of suspension where no threat to the community is identified, the suspension may be reported until the sanction is complete.

 d.
 Any academic or non-academic misconduct that did not result in suspension or expulsion is not released to third parties.

 e.
-The Institute requires a specific written request from the student to release the entire disciplinary record to
+The Institute requires a specific written request from the student to release the entire disciplinary record to third parties.

 3. Parent/Legal Guardian Notification